 If you care to dig deeper, read our full review here: Ab Roller Review – Why It Doesn’t Rock!

-While the idea for this was terrific, not to mention inexpensive, small and easy to port around; this wheel is not a good option.
+While the idea for this was terrific, not to mention inexpensive, small and easy to port around; the cheapest wheel is not a good option.

-You see, the actual wheel on this super-inexpensive (like $8 to $10) type of ab wheel is just too skinny to give you decent stability.
+You see, the actual wheel on this super-inexpensive (like $8 to $10) type of ab wheel is just too skinny and narrow to give you decent stability.

 This is a problem because it poses a high risk for strain – mainly to your back.

 You need a better quality and wider wheel.